immersivecognition/unity-experiment-framework/README.md

 ![Experiment manager for Unity](media/banner.png)

 # ExpMngr - Experiment Manager for Unity
 A set of C# scripts which simplifies management of human-based experiments developed in Unity.
-This is the example project, see [Releases](https://github.com/jackbrookes/unity-experiment-manager/releases) for latest Unity Package.
+This is the development project, if you want to download the package, see [Releases](https://github.com/jackbrookes/unity-experiment-manager/releases).

 ## Features